 Four score and seven years ago, millions in India celebrated Independence Day for the first time after the declaration of Purna Swaraj a few months ago.
 The president of Congress who drafted and passed the resolution for complete independence of India, and even persuaded Mahatma Gandhi for the same was none other than Jawaharlal Nehru.
 This essay is about his bitter tryst with progeny.

 My earliest memory (apart from annual Children’s Day celebration) of Jawaharlal Nehru is to save money for buying the Discovery of India.
 I must have been about ten or so at that time.
 My father had recommended reading the book suggesting that it will help in understanding our nation’s history.
 It is a different matter altogether that instead of buying the Discovery of India, I bought Mahabharata by C. Rajagopalachari, that other great devotee of the Mahatma, the keeper of Mahatma’s conscience as he had put it.
 I had just completed reading Ramayana by C. R. which I had issued from my school library (a very small library but still useful for my intellectual appetite as it stood then) and was deeply influenced by the simplicity of its language and moving portraits of the characters.
 Glancing through the back of the book I learned that C. R. had also written Mahabharata and that drove me to buy his portrayal of the sister epic of Indian mythology.
-This act of mild blasphemy was committed against the wishes of my grandmother who is a deeply religious woman warned me against possessing Mahabharata inside our home suggesting that it leads to conflicts in the family.
+This act of mild blasphemy was committed against the wishes of my grandmother who is a deeply religious woman, and warned me against possessing Mahabharata inside our home suggesting that it leads to conflicts in the family.

 But, this post on his birth anniversary is about Jawaharlal Nehru.
 I was surprised during my recent visit to India when my parents informed me that at one point in kindergarten I portrayed Nehru in some dress competition in my school.
 I have no recollection of this event.
 I am sure at that time it would have been a decision taken by my grandfather and my parents.
 Today, after about two decades of this incident my grandfather who had seen Nehru many times and lived during his time still refer to him as “Panditji” and one can always hear praise about Nehru from him.
 Alas!
 I cannot say the same of my father who as I mentioned earlier had recommended me to read the Discovery of India.
 His views have drifted more towards the right and have become distorted though I must admit he still is thankful to Nehru for setting up the IITs.
 During my same last visit to India, I also had quite a lively discussion on Nehru with my friends in Bangalore (or, should I say Bengaluru) who work in well known IT firms.
 Few of them went to the extent of using many a colorful phrase for the first Prime Minister of Independent India.
 Faced with facts and data, those software engineers resorted to being irritated and remarking that “Data does not matter!”